 Sometimes we want to include objects on a visualised relation in the construction under consideration.
 For example, OK Geometry detects two congruent triangles (Figure 45).
-To include these two triangles in the construction, we can proceed in two ways:
+To include these two triangles in the construction, we right-click on the drawing and proceed in one of the two ways:

-- If we press the red + button above the visualisation pane (see Figure 22), the added objects will be displayed as emphasized objects. - If we choose the + command, the added objects will be displayed as ordinary objects (Figure 45).
+- If we press the red + button, available also above the visualisation pane (see Figure 22), the added objects will be displayed as emphasized objects. - If we choose the + command, the added objects will be displayed as ordinary objects (Figure 45).